 From tight-fisted collectors who know what something is worth to clueless bystanders who would sell you the crown jewels for 80% off, players never know who is coming into their store next, which goes a long way towards keeping the game fresh, however, only when played in small doses.

-Dealer’s Life 2 is full to bursting with pop culture references, from off-brand movies such as Revengers (Avengers) and Shark Movie (Jaws) to “slightly off” celebrity names such as Patrick Steward and Marco Pol oh, the developers have found a way to avoid infringing copyright while being very amusing in the process, besides who doesn’t want to own a vintage Lintendo 64?
+Dealer’s Life 2 is full to bursting with pop culture references, from off-brand movies such as Revengers (Avengers) and Shark Movie (Jaws) to slightly off celebrity names such as Patrick Steward and Marco Pol.
+Oh, the developers have found a way to avoid infringing copyright while being very amusing in the process.
+Besides, who does not want to own a vintage Lintendo 64?

 review-is-dealer-life-worth-playing

-Image credit Dealer's Life 2 - Published by Abyte Entertainment and developed by Abyte Entertainment.
+Image credit Dealer's Life 2 - Published and developed by Abyte Entertainment.

-Not every item you have invested your hard-earned money in will be legit, and even 3-star experts can occasionally fail to spot a fake until it is too late.
+Not every item you have invested your hard-earned money in will be legit, and even three-star experts can occasionally fail to spot a fake until it is too late.

-Upon finding out that priceless rug that belonged to Barrack O’rama is a fake and likely came from Walmart, players have two options, make it down as a replica, taking a huge loss in the process or attempt to pass it along at full price, risking heavy reputation damage every time they are caught doing so.
+Upon finding out that a priceless rug that belonged to Barrack O’rama is a fake and likely came from Walmart, players have two options: mark it down as a replica, taking a huge loss in the process, or attempt to pass it along at full price, risking heavy reputation damage every time they are caught doing so.

 review-is-dealer-life-2-worth-playing

-Image credit Dealer's Life 2 - Published by Abyte Entertainment and developed by Abyte Entertainment.
+Image credit Dealer's Life 2 - Published and developed by Abyte Entertainment.

-Some female characters are just a little “too sexy” for the genre and audience and border on being disrespectful, with massive breasts and ample cleavage on display; while this was undoubtedly done in fun, I feel sexualising women, while for the most part, no doing so to male characters sends a bad message.
+Some female characters are just a little too sexualised for the genre and audience and border on being disrespectful, with massive breasts and ample cleavage on display.
+While this was undoubtedly done in fun, I feel sexualising women while for the most part not doing so to male characters sends a bad message.

 Dealer's Life 2 FAQ